-Greetings!
-You found the most frequently updated list of Internet Service Providers offering totally FREE dial-up access in the United States.
+You found the most frequently updated list dedicated to Internet Service Providers offering totally FREE dial-up access in the United States.

 During 1999-2000 there were over 200 ISPs providing free nationwide, regional or local Internet access.
 The "dot com bubble" burst on March 10, 2000, when the NASDAQ Composite Index peaked, followed by a rapid decline.
 Most free ISPs quickly disappeared.
 Some vanished without advance notice!
 By mid December there were very few ISPs offering free dial-up access.